ErnestoAPantoja/wordpress-website-aws/README.md

 <h3>&#9321; Create the Application Load Balancer</h3>

 - An application load balancer will be created to distribute web traffic across EC2 instances in the Private App Subnets in the VPC.
 Before creating the application load balancer, new EC2 instances will be launched in the Private App Subnets.
-Navigate to the EC2 service to get started.
+Navigate to the <b>EC2</b> service to get started.
 Launch an instance with the following configurations:
-  - Name and Tags: Name, Webserver AZ1
+  - <b>Name and Tags</b>: Name, Webserver AZ1
-  - Application and OS Images: Amazon Linux 2 AMI (free tier eligible)
+  - <b>Application and OS Images</b>: Amazon Linux 2 AMI (free tier eligible)
-  - Instance type: t2.micro
+  - <b>Instance type</b>: t2.micro
-  - Key pair: myec2key (the key pair that you created earlier)
+  - <b>Key pair</b>: myec2key (the key pair that you created earlier)
-  - VPC: Dev VPC
+  - <b>VPC</b>: Dev VPC
-  - Subnet: Private App Subnet AZ1
+  - <b>Subnet</b>: Private App Subnet AZ1
-  - Firewall (security groups): Web Server Security Group
+  - <b>Firewall (security groups)</b>: Web Server Security Group
 - For the user data, some commands will be pasted in.
 This means that the commands will be run whenever the instance is booting up.
-Before pasting the commands in the user data, return to the EFS console and obtain the mount data that was previously used to install WordPress earlier in the project.
+Before pasting the commands in the user data, return to the <b>EFS</b> console and obtain the mount data that was previously used to install WordPress earlier in the project.

 <p align="center">
 <img src="https://i.imgur.com/mnUdGeu.png" height="80%" width="80%" alt="Step 10-1"/>